-Focus is everything when it comes to practicing anything, though, it is especially when practicing the violin.
-Consequently, improper practice can, and usually will lead to poor results.
+Focus is everything when it comes to practice, but focus is especially important when taking violin lessons in Toronto.
+Improper practice can, and usually will lead to poor results.
 However, with the right tips, anyone can succeed in practicing more mindfully, deliberately, and efficiently.

 Do Not Trust Memory – Track Your Violin Lesson And Practice